jazzcloud/jazzcloud.github.io/_drafts/from-rails-way-to-modular-approach.md

 ---
 layout: post
-title:  "From rails way to modular architecture."
+title:  "From rails way to modular architecture"
 date:   2014-08-03 17:17:24
 categories: rails architecture
 ---
 I used to be regular Rails developer.
 It was hard for me to imagine how to develop something without Rails.
-But in a lots of applications(both mine and other teams’) I noticed same pattern:
+But in a lots of applications I noticed same pattern:

 1. Your app is clean and shiny.
 You deliver new features to a customer with speed of light.
 2. You start using some gems, cause you need more functionality.
 Some of the gems don’t fit ideally.
 Some of functionality requires a bit of hacking, because Rails-way doesn’t seem to help all the time.
 3. Your customer expects that you still can work with same speed, but you already can’t.
 Because you’ve added so much stuff, that  it slows you down